 FEMA could declare disaster, supply extra tornado aid any day now

 Jun.
-10—Claremore and Rogers County officials said Monday they expect the Federal Emergency Management Agency to declare the May 25 tornado a disaster in the next day or two.
+12—Claremore and Rogers County officials said Monday they expect the Federal Emergency Management Agency to declare the May 25 tornado a disaster in the next day or two.

 Scotty Stokes, director of Rogers County Emergency Management, said a FEMA declaration would open up three types of aid for those affected by the tornado.

-The two main types, he said, would be public assistance to rebuild city and county infrastructure and individual assistance to help people repair their homes and pay for essentials like food and fuel.
-He added that a FEMA declaration would also let the Small Business Administration assist local business owners and farmers.
+The two main types, Stokes said, would be public assistance to rebuild city and county infrastructure and individual assistance to help people repair their homes and pay for essentials such as food and fuel.
+He said a FEMA declaration would also let the Small Business Administration assist local business owners and farmers.

-"Folks out there in the Carefree Valley and the folks here in the city (of Claremore), they need some personal assistance, the things that (the city and county) can't do," Feary said.
+"Folks out there in the Carefree Valley and the folks here in the city [of Claremore], they need some personal assistance, the things that [the city and county] can't do," Feary said at the Rogers County Commissioners' regular Monday meeting.
 "They got to start getting back on their feet."

 Feary said he had spoken to Gov. Kevin Stitt's office and had heard Oklahoma's federal delegation was "leaning into FEMA" to get a declaration made.

 Stokes said it's not guaranteed FEMA will provide both public and individual assistance because each piece requires each county in the disaster area to meet a threshold.
-For public assistance, the threshold is based on monetary damages, and for individual assistance, aid is contingent on the amount of uninsured and underinsured homes.
+For public assistance, the threshold is based on monetary damages.
+For individual assistance, aid partly depends on the amount of uninsured and underinsured homes affected by the disaster.

-Rogers County will likely receive public assistance, Stokes said, and he said the county is "close" on getting individual assistance.
-He added that the number of uninsured and underinsured homes only matters for meeting FEMA's threshold; people whose homes are insured could still receive individual insurance if Rogers County qualifies.
+Stokes said Rogers County likely will receive public assistance and is "close" on getting individual assistance.
+He said the number of uninsured and underinsured homes only matters for meeting FEMA's threshold; people whose homes are insured could receive individual insurance if Rogers County qualifies.

-Stokes also clarified that FEMA has not yet provided aid in the area.
-FEMA officials have been conducting preliminary damage assessments in Rogers County to determine if the county meets their threshold.
+FEMA officials conducted preliminary damage assessments in Rogers County the week after the tornado to determine if the county meets their threshold for aid.

 "The FEMA process is a lot different than what Facebook makes it out to be," Stokes said.
 "People on Facebook, 'FEMA's not coming.'
 'Oh yeah?
 They're already here!'"

-Feary said the city will continue to focus on removing debris and asked people to stack it by the roadside — crews can't enter private property to collect it.
+Feary said the city will continue to focus on removing debris and asked people to stack it by the roadside.

-The city has contracted with Louisiana-based Del Sol Consulting to collect debris.
-Feary said as of Monday morning, Del Sol crews had carted 3,123 loads off to the landfill.
+The city has contracted with Louisiana-based Del Sol Consulting for help finding vendors for the recovery effort, including picking up debris.
+Feary said that as of Monday morning, contracted crews had carted 3,123 loads off to the landfill.
+That doesn't include loads hauled by the city and county themselves.

-He added that people will see downed telephone poles, transformers and wire strewn around the county for a couple of weeks.
-The city and county have to arrange for contractors to document and inspect them before they can be hauled off.
+He said people will see downed telephone power poles, transformers and wire strewn around the county for a couple of weeks.
+The city has to arrange for contractors to document and inspect them before they can be hauled off.

 Feary thanked the county and particularly District 1 Commissioner Dan DeLozier, whose district in northeast Rogers County took the brunt of the tornado's wrath, for their help responding to the disaster.
-He said it was thanks to the entire community upholding the "Oklahoma standard" that no one in Rogers County died.
-Of the 23 people injured, Feary said three are in critical condition.
+He said no one in Rogers County died thanks to the entire community upholding the "Oklahoma standard."

 "We're weeks ahead of where anybody thought we would be, and we're just very fortunate for that," Feary said.
 "And we'll look forward to one heck of a bonfire when this thing's all said and done."